meshula/meshula.github.com/site/astro-site/src/content/papers/lastmile-v2.md

 #### Format Overview

-USD emerged from recognizing a need within Pixar's process that modern animated films require a fundamentally new approach to scene description - a system that can handle the complexity of feature film production while remaining comprehensible to human artists and technical directors and also embodying extremely high scalability and performance requirements.
-The practical needs of managing scenes with millions of objects, complex lighting setups, and iterative collaborative workflows, resulted in a structure in USD representing perhaps the most ambitious attempt yet to create a "universal" 3D scene description system.
+USD was created in reponse to recognizing that modern animated films require a fundamentally new approach to scene description.
+There's a tension between data scalability and expresssivity.
+Systems can index on scalability but sacrifice flexibility of expression, or, it's possible to enable complex constructions and exploration at the expense of efficiency.
+USD emerged from a systematic study of what makes data scalable, and expressive, and a resulting exploration of how to embody both without compromise.
+This resulted in a pseudo-algebraic structure in USD and simultaneously a cache-optimizable architecture than ambitiously, and successfully achieves both, making USD perhaps the most ambitious attempt yet to create a "universal" 3D scene description system.

-USD embraces comprehensive expressiveness as a core philosophy.
-The architecture is built on the grounding philosophy that preserving maximum information and editorial flexibility serves production needs and collaborative creative evolution, and that optimization for any single target platform is a last mile consideration.
-This "interchange-first" approach positions USD as a foundational layer upon which specialized workflows and delivery formats can be built whilst maintaining systemic, authorial, and data integrity in the originating domains.
+USD embraces comprehensive expressivenes, and that target platform optimization is a last mile consideration, expressable within the architecture.
+This "interchange-first" approach positions USD as a foundational layer upon which specialized workflows and delivery formats can be built while also maintaining systemic, authorial, and data integrity in the originating domains.

 #### Core Capabilities Assessment